Ons2024/Documentation/Mathematical review.md

-# 🧮 UE and SO Objective Function
+# 🧮UE and SO Objective Function

 ## Understanding the Mathematical Formulation